-Ifugao is a Philippine language spoken mainly in Ifugao province in Luzon in the Philippines by about 130,000 people.
+Ifugao is a member of the Northern Luzon branch of the Malayo-Polynesian language family.
+It is spoken mainly in Ifugao province in Luzon in the Philippines by about 130,000 people.
 There are four main dialects of Ifugao: Batad Ifugao, Amganad Ifugao, Mayoyao Ifugao and Tuwali Ifugao, which are considered as separate languages by some.

 Batad Ifugao is spoken by about 43,000 people, and is also known as Amganad and Ifugaw.